Names and identifying details in this article have been changed to protect privacy.

-Priya runs a three-practitioner physiotherapy clinic in Guelph, Ontario.
+Stacy runs a three-therapist group practice in Austin, Texas.
 Last Tuesday she asked me a question I've now heard some version of from eleven clinic owners in six weeks.
-"If I add AI notes to my Jane subscription, what am I actually paying?"
+"If I add AI notes to my SimplePractice subscription, what am I actually paying?"
 She'd already done the math.
 I just confirmed it.
-Her base Jane cost goes up by $45 a month.
-That's $540 a year, for a feature the marketing calls "the future of charting."
+Her SimplePractice bill goes up by $105 a month — $35 per clinician for the AI Note Taker add-on.
+That's $1,260 a year, for a feature the marketing calls "the future of charting."

 What bothered her more than the number was the sameness.
 Same software.
 Same login.
 Her team already paid for the plan.
 Turning on AI notes didn't move her to a new product.
 It just added a line to the invoice.